-From the Options menu, choose Startup Defaults, Autosave, Display or Statistics to have the program surface the respective OPTION folder as illustrated.
+• From the Options menu, choose Startup Defaults, Autosave, Display or Statistics to have the program surface the respective OPTION folder as illustrated.

-Alternatively, you could have clicked on the Options button located on the toolbar.
+Alternatively, you can click on the ^{Q} Options button located on the toolbar.

 To Define Startup Defaults:

 The Options / Startup Defaults command is used to save the current file settings to be used in future input sessions.
 Default settings are saved in the Windows registry file.
 Settings that are saved include units of measure, code, and default directories.